ChrisDeFreitas/Electron-FolderView/readme.md

 <img src="https://github.com/ChrisDeFreitas/Electron-FolderView/blob/master/scrnshots/scrn04- layout menu.jpg" alt="Screen shot with layout menu" border=0 width=300>

 I originally created this as a nodejs app to view local images.
-I was frustrated with the complexity of the free and paid image viewing apps I had.
+I was frustrated with the complexity of the free and paid image viewing--I needed something to simlpy display images in a folder.
 With the many wonderful image handling libraries available for the web, I thought it would be simple enough to throw something together in node...then I found the awesomeness of Electron!

-This app is intended for my personal use--not to make a million dollars dominating a market niche.
-It allows me to quickly add functionality to handle various file management tasks.
-The immediate one was to be able to view images quickly without clunky widgets or ui chrome getting in the way.
+This app allows me to quickly add functionality to handle various file management tasks.
+The immediate one was to be able to view media files quickly without clunky widgets or ui chrome getting in the way.
 With the Electron functionality I was able to create a general purpose directory browser for Windows.

 This is a work in progress.
 Feel free to use and modify as you wish.
-It should be pretty easy to dig into the code and tweak.

 ## Functions